himanshuo/life-of-learning/articles/networking/network_core_basics.md

 * * *

 ## Packet Switching
 End Systems exchange *messages* with each other.
 Messages can either send data or control information.
-Messages are broken down into chunks of data called *packets* and individually.
+Messages are broken down into chunks of data called *packets*.

 Packets are sent through *communication links* and *packet switches*.